-"coherent and consistent; "

-"spiritually strong and scientifically sound."
+"coherent and consistent, spiritually strong, scientifically sound, morally uplifting & builds a better world."

 Most people have such a conflicted belief system that they waste their lives "chasing fireflies in the night," darting and charging in every direction, with no star to guide them to a worthy destiny.
 The other volumes in this set contain the deep wisdom - the "source codes" - that creates order in a chaotic world and helps you find that star to guide you through life.